Tutorial section - SMS

 to mobile number 447712345678

-from MelroseLabs
+from the source/sender address MelroseLabs

 .
-The message ID returned in messageId
+The message ID in messageId

-is that returned from the SMS gateway or SMSC after a successful submission.
+after a successful submission.
 The SMPP system ID and password for the SMPP account are contained in SYSTEMID

 and PASSWORD

-import logging
+import java.util.Date;

 import org.jsmpp.InvalidResponseException;